ElinaBoman/rootme/README.md

 ![Facebook](/docs/readme/readme_images/facebook.png)
 #### MailChimp

 Users who visit the website are asked to sign up for Root Me's newsletter via MailChimp.
 The newsletter subscription will pop up when website is opened.
 I chose to do it like this because I didn't like the design of the mailchimp input field.
 I wanted to keep the website clean and not have this distractive form.
 Doing so there is no way for the user to subscribe for the newsletter if the newsletter window has been closed.
-The user can ofcourse clean cash and load website again, but for a normal user this would not be obvious.
+The user can of course clean cash and load website again, but for a normal user this would not be obvious.
 This is not optimal and would be something I would work more on in the feature.
 The user is not forced to sign up but in the future it would be a good idea to offer some form of discounts if users sign up to the newsletter.
 ![Newsletter](/docs/readme/readme_images/news-letter.png)

 #### SEO